Biography

 Jordi Savall

 Jordi Savall is one of the most versatile musical personalities of his generation.
-For more than fifty years he has delighted the world with musical marvels.
-He is a devoted researcher of early music, which he interprets and performs both as a viola da gamba player and as a conductor.
+For more than fifty years he has been a devoted researcher of early music, which he interprets and performs both as a viola da gamba player and as a conductor.
 His performances, and his work as a teacher, researcher and instigator of projects, have contributed significantly to the reappraisal of early music.
 With Montserrat Figueras he founded Hespèrion XXI (1974), La Capella Reial de Catalunya (1987) and Le Concert des Nations (1989).
-With these ensembles he has created and explored a musical universe full of emotion and beauty, which for decades he has shared with millions of early-music lovers worldwide.
+With these ensembles he has created and explored a musical universe of early music worldwide.

-Jordi Savall’s musical achievements have led him to win the highest national and international awards.
-He holds honorary doctorates from the universities of Évora, Barcelona, Leuven, Basel and Utrecht.
-The French Republic has given him the title of Chevalier de la Légion d’honneur, and in 2010 he was awarded the Praetorius Music Prize (in the category ‘International Music Prize for Peace’) from Lower Saxony’s Ministry of Science and Culture.
-He has also been awarded the Gold Medal of the Generalitat de Catalunya, and in 2012 he won Denmark’s Léonie Sonning Music Prize: the equivalent to a Nobel Prize in the music world.
-Jordi Savall is an honorary member of the Royal Philharmonic Society, the Royal Swedish Academy of Music and the Accademia Nazionale di Santa Cecilia (Rome).
+Jordi Savall’s musical achievements have been recognized in numerous international awards, among them many honorary doctorates, the title of Chevalier de la Légion d’honneur, the Praetorius Music Prize (in the category ‘International Music Prize for Peace’) from Lower Saxony’s Ministry of Science and Culture and the Gold Medal of the Generalitat de Catalunya.
+In 2012 he won Denmark’s Léonie Sonning Music Prize.
+He is an honorary member of the Royal Philharmonic Society, the Royal Swedish Academy of Music and the Accademia Nazionale di Santa Cecilia in Rome.

 read more collapse